 Now it’s 2016 and I find myself living in a small town once again — just across the Atlantic ocean this time.
 How does it compare?
 And what can my adult self appreciate about small-town living?

-After 4 years of living abroad, I can honestly say that I am happy — but does being in France play a huge role in my overall happiness?
+After 4 years of living abroad, I can honestly say that I am happy in France — but does being in France play a huge role in my overall happiness?
 How much does your physical location factor in to who you have become?
 How much should it?

 If we’re being honest, my transition to living in France wasn’t a perfect one.
 Here are the mistakes I made when I moved to France.